Amazing Tutors Inc.

 "Looking at cancer in a more positive light, improved treatments with prevention strategies are helping Canadians live longer because of improvements in surgical techniques and aggression, chemotherapy and radiation therapy.
 Thanks to research, Canadians have been able to dramatically improve the 5-year survival rate from 25% in 1947 to over 60% today.
 Improved treatments with prevention strategies are helping Canadians live longer.
 We are very gratified for the depth and breadth of community sponsorship and support.
 We thank Save-on-Foods, local businesses and patrons for helping us," said Siobhan Coates.

 "No matter how young or old, everyone benefits by participating in the Ride2Survive community service fundraiser.
 We have the opportunity to help children and youth become great citizens in hopes that they will be compassionate people who are innovative, organized and responsible.
-Through our participation with community leaders, educators and parents, we can help them develop internal strengths and become part of a new generation of young people prepared to lead others, take on responsibility, and handle tomorrow's health and social challenges," says Suzanne Hayat, a co-founder of the Amazing Tutors' Children's Foundation.
+Through our participation with community leaders, educators and parents, we can help them develop internal strengths and become part of a new generation of young people prepared to lead others, take on responsibility, and handle tomorrow's health and social challenges," says Suzanne Hayat, a volunteer coordinator of the Amazing Tutors' Children's Foundation.